IzikMartinez/takehome-backend/readme.md

 If I had more time, I would:
 * Implement dependency injection by creating an interface for QuotRepository.cs.
 * Create a data transfer object for the Applicant entity.
-* Make the API fully asynchronous (currently only asynchronous between the controller and the repository)
 * Implement endpoints for GET, PUT, PATCH and DELETE.
 * Move the API to a separate folder "takehome.API" in the same root directory as a new folder "takehome.UnitTests"
 * Create a unit test project for the API controller and its new endpoints.